 - Directed reading and research on related topics

-The intern will have opportunities to gain practical knowledge and experience in the areas of library instruction, tutorial design, assessment, reference, and collection development.
+The intern will have opportunities to gain practical knowledge and experience in the areas of library instruction, online guide design, reference, collection development, and open educational resources (OER).
 An effort will be made to tailor special projects to the interests and skills of the intern.

 Hālau ‘Ike O Pu‘uloa (Hawaiian Community Service), Leeward Community College